Constitutional Changes in Egypt Escalate President Sisi’s Authoritarian Powers

 However, I would argue that they also reveal just how vulnerable the regime actually is.
 So far, Sisi’s repressive rule has failed to generate the loyalty that his predecessors could rely on, and he is undoubtedly feeling the pressure of trying to hold onto power in a country that grows more ungovernable by the day.

 After all, a confident autocrat would not ban the sales of yellow high visibility jackets in fear of its citizens possibly taking inspiration from the French gilet jaunes protest movement.
-Neither would the regime extend the domestic crackdown on journalists to renowned international analysts and reporters, such as veteran New York Times reporter David Kirkpatrick, who few days ago was denied entry after being detained in Cairo International Airport for over seven hours.
+Neither would the regime extend the domestic crackdown on journalists to renowned international analysts and reporters, such as veteran New York Times reporter David Kirkpatrick, who a few days ago was denied entry after being detained in Cairo International Airport for over seven hours.

 If anything, the recently passed bill is Sisi’s latest attempt to remove all checks and scrutiny from his rule.